segfault16/spring-angular-gradle/README.md

 Copy `gradlew`, `gradlew.bat` and `gradle` folder from parent folder: `cp -r ../gradle* .`

 Check: Run `./gradlew npm_version` to inspect the version information of npm provided by the gradle node plugin.

+### Step 4: Create new Angular project

+In the frontend directory, execute `ng new frontend --skip-git --directory .` to create a new angular project.
+I assume you have installed angular/cli on your local machine.

+Check: Run `ng serve` or `npm start` and inspect the Angular UI on `http://localhost:4200`

+Another Check: Run the `npm start` via gradle: `./gradlew npm_start`